 This implant combination was used by 38 surgeons.
 The median number of cases for those surgeons using this implant combination was 11 (interquartile range 50).
 The mean was 38.4 and standard deviation was 60.6.
 This implant combination was used at 28 sites.
 The median number of cases using this implant combination per site was 20.5 (interquartile range 63.5).
-The mean was 52.1 and standard deviation was 69.7.
+The mean was 69.7.